How to Read a Paint Tube

 Ingredients or Binder Information

-Paints tubes may also contain information on the binders or other ingredients.
-For watercolors, you may see gum arabic as the binder.
+Paint tubes may also contain information on binders or other ingredients.
+For watercolors, gum Arabic may be the binder.

 Staining or Non-Staining